Top buy and sell ideas by Ashwani Gujral, Sudarshan Sukhani for short term

-Ashwani Gujral of ashwanigujral.com recommends buying Cadila Healthcare with a stop loss of Rs 430, target at Rs 456 and Biocon with a stop loss of Rs 460, target at Rs 485.
+Ashwani Gujral of ashwanigujral.com recommends buying ICICI Bank with a stop loss of Rs 390, target at Rs 415 and State Bank of India with a stop loss of Rs 194, target at Rs 208.

-The Indian stock market is expected to open in the green following positive global cues.
-Trends on SGX Nifty indicate a positive opening for the index in India with a 42 points gain.In an interview to CNBC-TV18, top market experts recommend which stocks to bet on for good returns:
+The Indian stock market is expected to open in the green as trends on SGX Nifty indicate a positive opening for the index in India with a 29 points gain.In an interview to CNBC-TV18, top market experts recommend which stocks to bet on for good returns:

 Ashwani Gujral of ashwanigujral.com

-Buy Cadila Healthcare with a stop loss of Rs 430, target at Rs 456
+Buy ICICI Bank with a stop loss of Rs 390, target at Rs 415

-Buy Biocon with a stop loss of Rs 460, target at Rs 485
+Buy Axis Bank with a stop loss of Rs 460, target at Rs 486

 Sudarshan Sukhani of s2analytics.com

-Sell BPCL with a stop loss of Rs 345, target at Rs 335
+Sell HDFC Life Insurance with a stop loss of Rs 586, target at Rs 553

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.